Hibernia Real Estate Group

 Hibernia Real Estate Group Ltd, formerly called Hibernia REIT plc when it was a public real estate investment trust, is a real estate development firm headquartered in Dublin, Ireland.
 The company owns 32 properties in Dublin, and has a portfolio valued at €1.309 billion.

 On June 17, 2022, the Hibernia REIT was acquired by Brookfield Asset Management.
 The company had previously been listed on Euronext Dublin's ISEQ 20 index, as well as the London Stock Exchange.

 History

 Hibernia was founded by Kevin Nowlan and his father Bill.
-It was floated on the stockmarkets in December 2013.
+It was floated on the stock markets in December 2013.
 It raised €385 million in its IPO, €220 million of which it had invested by September 2014.

 The company met criticism when, in April 2015, it demolished the Windmill Lane studio where U2 had recorded their debut album, Boy.
 The iconic graffiti wall was preserved and auctioned to raise funds for Movember.

 Kevin Nolan joined the company as CEO in November 2015, from WK Nolan REIT.

 In 2017, Hibernia worked with Twitter to repurpose the offices at Cumberland Place, Dublin 2.
 The finished space was awarded a LEED Platinum award.